hcarter333/rm-rbn-history/docs/auto_geo_update.md

 **Methods Called**
 get_qrz_session(username)
 This method returns a (hopefully) valid QRZ session ID based on the username and a password stored in a repository secret.
 The session id is used in all calls to the QRZ.com data interface.

+get_qrz_call_geo_address(callsign)
+This method retrieves the address (minus zip code) that is passed to Google to get the callsigns actual location.
+The adddress is pulled from the QRZ.com data service subscription.